Mohamed Zaree

-Mohamed Zaree is an Egyptian human rights activist.
+Mohamed Zaree (born 13 August 1980) is an Egyptian human rights activist.
 He is the Egypt country director for the Cairo Institute for Human Rights Studies (CIHRS) and the leader of the Forum of Independent Egyptian Human Rights NGOs.
 He was the recipient of the 2017 Martin Ennals Award for Human Rights Defenders.
-He is currently banned from leaving the country by the Egyptian government.
+He was not allowed by the Egyptian government to collect his award and he is currently banned from leaving the country by the Egyptian government.